-Quarterly Expenditures and Progress Reports are to be submitted using the Web Quarterly Reporting system (See http://communityfinance.dca.ga.gov/cdfd.html).
-A sign-up form to register for using the online system is available and a sample completed Report is located in Appendix 1, Item 7.
+Quarterly Expenditures and Progress Reports are to be submitted using the Web Quarterly Reporting system (See https://dca.360works.com/web\gms.html).
+A sign-up form to register for the online system and a sample completed Report are located in Appendix 1.
 If technical difficulties prevent users from completing quarterly reports online, the reports may be submitted by paper.
-Detailed instructions for completing the Quarterly Expenditures and Progress Reports are available online at: http://communityfinance.dca.ga.gov/cdfd.html

 The Quarterly Expenditures and Progress Report are due within 30 days from the close of each calendar quarter.
-It should be noted the first Quarterly Expenditures and Progress Report is due after the first full calendar quarter in which grant funds are received (e.g., if the first grant funds are received in February, the first Quarterly Expenditures and Progress Report will be due for the quarter ending June 30.)
-The final Quarterly Expenditures and Progress Report will be submitted when all funds are drawn and expended, all activities are completed, and all benefit to low- and moderateincome persons have been reported.
+It should be noted, the first Quarterly Expenditures and Progress Report is due after the first full calendar quarter in which grant funds are received (e.g., if the first grant funds are received in October, the first Quarterly Expenditures and Progress Report will be due for the quarter ending March 31.)
+The final Quarterly Expenditures and Progress Report will be submitted when all funds are drawn and expended, all activities are completed, and all benefit to low- and moderate-income persons have been reported.